Matteo Farinella: The Curiosity of Communication: Inspired by the Artistic Work of Santiago Ramón y Cajal

 he never felt that photographs could capture the true essence of what he was seeing”.

-When I, poured through Cajal’s drawings, when I read Matteo and Dr. Hanna Roš’ book “Neurocomic” I began to understand that neurons are the building blocks of how we understand and communicate with the world.
-As a page in “Neurocomic” reads,
+When I poured through Cajal’s drawings, when I read Matteo and Dr. Hanna Roš’s book Neurocomic, I began to understand that neurons are the building blocks of how we understand and communicate with the world.
+As a page in Neurocomic reads:

 It all begins and ends with neurons: from your sensory receptors to the nerves that control your muscles.
 Everything you feel, remember or dream, is written in these cells.

-As “Neurocomic”ends, the protagonists acknowledge the existence of the reader and that connection between reader and story made me wonder if the connection between art and science, and us, is communication.
-Similarly, Matteo and Cajal’s work make me wonder if science is a language we can use to understand and communicate with the universe and if art, in turn, is a language we can use to communicate with ourselves and to each other.
+As Neurocomic ends, the protagonists acknowledge the existence of the reader, and that connection between reader and story made me wonder if the connection between art and science, and us, is communication.
+Similarly, Matteo and Cajal’s work makes me wonder if science is a language we can use to understand and communicate with the universe and if art, in turn, is a language we can use to communicate with ourselves and with each other.

 Cajal’s “Comparative study of the sensory areas of the human cortex” 1899